2008 CFL season: Grey Cup playoffs

-The Calgary Stampeders were the 2008 Grey Cup champions, defeating the Montreal Alouettes 22–14 at Montreal's Olympic Stadium.
+The Calgary Stampeders are the 2008 Grey Cup champions, defeating the Montreal Alouettes 22–14 at Montreal's Olympic Stadium.
 It was the first Grey Cup for the Stampeders since the 2001 Championship (a game also held in Montreal).
 Stampeder quarterback Henry Burris was named the Grey Cup Most Valuable Player, and kicker Sandro DeAngelis was named the Grey Cup Most Valuable Canadian.